pytries/hat-trie/README.rst

 * keys()
 * iterkeys()

-Other methods are not implemented.
+Other methods are not implemented - contributions are welcome!

 Performance
 ===========